oogles/djem/README.rst

 |build| |coverage| |docs| |pypi| |license|
 |pyversions| |djversions|

 A collection of useful stuff for Django projects.
-It supports Django 3.2+.
+It supports Django 3.2+ and Python 3.9+.

 Installation